-We will continue to provide print and mail-in forms where applicable to offer offline registration support.
-However the online method is recommended since it allows us to process the orders much faster when the transactions are automated.
+Note: We will also continue to provide print and mail-in forms where applicable to offer offline registration support.
+However, the online method is recommended because it allows us to process orders much faster through our back-end.

-Does CPTN share Members personal information with other companies?
+Does CPTN share my personal information with other companies?

 No. Your personal information will never be imparted to another organization.
-The CPTN will however allow other companies to send promotional or continuing education information to its Members through the use of a bonded mailing list.
+The CPTN will, however, allow other companies to send promotional or continuing education information to its Members through advertising in its online publications, and through e-mail blasts.
 This means that companies will never have hands on access to personal contact information or e-mail address.

 What happens after I have completed Membership registration?

-You will begin to receive our e-newsletters which is distributed during the first week of each month.
-You will also receive the current CPTN Report and gain access to back issues of each Report, E-News, Client Handouts, and more that are available in the Members Portal.
+You will begin to receive our e-newsletters which is distributed during the first and third weeks of each month.
+You will also gain access to back issues of the CPTN Reports, Client Handouts that are available from the Members Portal.

 Do I need to renew my Membership status?

-Where can I find the membership and certification renewal date?
+Where can I find my membership and certification renewal date?

 Your membership expiration and certification renewal date is listed on the CPTN Membership card.
-Certified Members have the same,embership and certification renewal dates.
-If you cannot locate your Membership card, the renewal dates are also available online on the Members Portal page, Members Status section.
+Certified members have the same, membership and certification renewal dates.

-What is the difference between members and trainer status?
+What is the difference between Member and Trainer status?

-The CPTN Trainer status applies to our trainer benefits.
-Your status as a CPTN Certified Professional Trainer includes your CPTN membership and requires you to maintain a total of 7 CEC per year (14 every two years) once certification status has been achieved.
+The CPTN Trainer status applies to our certified trainer benefits.
+Your status as a CPTN Certified Professional Trainer includes your CPTN membership and requires you to maintain a total of 7 CECs per year (14 CECs every 2 years) once certification status has been achieved.
 A certification renewal fee is also required on the Certification Renewal page.

 Do I have to take the Art & Science of Personal Training Workshop?